jhpyle/docassemble/_docs/fields.md

   `user.ssn` is actually defined.
 If a `transform()` class method is not provided, the variable will be set to the raw value from the POST request (a string).
+- `default_for` - the `default_for()` method is used when the user
+  visits a `question` when the variable is already defined.
+If the output of your `transform` method is not suitable for placing into the field as the default value, you can define a `default_for()` class method that returns the text that should be inserted into the field.
+The `default_for()` class method takes a single positional parameter, which is the value of the variable.
+For example, if your `transform()` method returns a [Python object], you can write a `default_for()` class method that takes the object as its parameter and returns plain text (an `str`) that is a suitable default value to insert into the field.
+If you do not define a `default_for()` class method, an attempt will be made to obtain a default value by running `str()` on the variable.
 - `empty` - this is rarely used, so you can probably ignore it.
 The `empty` class method is used when `skip_if_empty` is `False`.
 Instead of not defining the variable, **docassemble** will